Sarah Burney: Bibliography

+Clarentine (1796) & Geraldine Facuonberg (1808)

 It seems that Sarah Burney's father was unenthusiastic about her first work, Clarentine, a novel of manners.
 It appeared anonymously about the same time as Frances Burney's third novel, Camilla, which by contrast he "ardently promoted."
 The character of the charming Chevalier de Valcour is said to have been modelled closely on D'Arblay.
-Geraldine Fauconberg, an epistolary novel, was also published anonymously, as was common among women writers at that time.
-One reader of Clarentine who disliked it was Jane Austen: "We [the Austen family] are reading 'Clarentine,' & are surprised to find how foolish it is.
+Jane Austen disliked Clarentine, writing: "We [the Austen family] are reading 'Clarentine,' & are surprised to find how foolish it is.
 I remember liking it much less on a 2d reading than at the 1st & it does not bear a 3d at all.
 It is full of unnatural conduct & forced difficulties, without striking merit of any kind."

+Geraldine Fauconberg, an epistolary novel, was also published anonymously, as was common among women writers at that time.